 About Crossroads

-Crossroads Safehouse has been providing shelter, outreach and prevention in the Fort Collins area for 40 years.
+Crossroads Safehouse has been providing shelter, outreach, and prevention in the Fort Collins area for 42 years.

-In 1980, our founders came together with a growing concern about the lack of services for victims of domestic violence and interpersonal abuse.
-They approached the City of Fort Collins, who partnered with them on a Block Grant, and with those funds they purchased a 4-bedroom house.
-Every room was filled on the same day that our doors were opened.
-Today, we are in a 29,000 square foot building that includes 31 rooms and 4 neighborhoods.
+In 1980, a group of concerned citizens came together to address the issues of our community's victims of domestic violence and interpersonal abuse.
+There were simply not enough services for victims to find safety and receive the support that they needed.
+They partnered with the City of Fort Collins on a Block Grant, and with those funds they purchased a 4-bedroom house.
+Every room was filled on the same day that Crossroads Safehouse's doors were opened.

 Crossroads aspires to create a future without domestic violence.
-We will continue to focus on sheltering, outreach and prevention with an eye toward doing all that we possibly can to reduce the need for our services.
+We focus on sheltering, outreach, and prevention with an eye toward doing all that we possibly can to reduce the numbers we see.

 Mission